uoa-compsci399-s1-2023/Team-1-Capitalise/README.md

 ![](/markdown/FuturePlans.svg)

-- A super secret feature ~ codename: WAM
+- **A super secret feature ~ codename: WAM**
   - Watch out for this

-- Further refactoring/optimization of logic
+- **Further refactoring/optimization of logic**

-- Remove API gateway interaction with S3.
-Make client post directly to S3
+- **Remove API gateway interaction with S3.
+Make client post directly to S3**
   - This will allow remove the size limit on files

-- Dark mode
+- **Dark mode**
   - Easy on the eyes

-- A search user function/feature
+- **A search user function/feature**
   - This will allow anyone to find any user via the search bar

-- An admin view/edit user function
+- **An admin view/edit user function**
   - This will allow an admin to view all users from the admin dashboard

-- A project share function
+- **A project share function**
   - Similar to the share function commonly found on social media

-- Client projects page where students can view the list of projects they can choose from during the beginning of the current semester
+- **Client projects page where students can view the list of projects they can choose from during the beginning of the current semester**
   - This will then update to show what projects are in development and what teams are implementing them

-- A system that allows students to form teams and then add their top 3-5 projects they would like to do
+- **A system that allows students to form teams and then add their top 3-5 projects they would like to do**

-- Clickable summary boxes for an admin that navigates to the header name e.g Categories
+- **Clickable summary boxes for an admin that navigates to the header name e.g Categories**
+  - This will make navigation easier and uphold the principle of big box means clickable

 ![](/markdown/Acknowledgements.svg)

-Special thanks to the AWS team at the University of Auckland
+**Special thanks to the AWS team at the University of Auckland**
   - Craig Barton
   - Ruskin
   - Nicolle Loh